wl-online-payments-direct/plugin-woocommerce/worldline-for-woocommerce/readme.txt

-=== Worldline Payments for WooCommerce ===
+=== Worldline Global Online Pay for WooCommerce ===
 Contributors: syde
 Tags: woocommerce, Worldline, payments, ecommerce Requires at least: 6.3
 Tested up to: 6.7
 Requires PHP: 7.4
-Stable tag: 2.1.0
+Stable tag: 2.2.0
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Worldline's latest payment processing solution.

 == Description ==

-Worldline payments for WooCommerce allows store owners to securely accept and process payments through Worldline’s payment solutions.
+Worldline Global Online Pay for WooCommerce allows store owners to securely accept and process payments through Worldline’s payment solutions.
 Our plug-in comes with regular updates and full integration support, guaranteeing a versatile out-of-the-box solution to accept online payments easily.
 The plugin ensures secure transactions by utilizing advanced encryption and security protocols, providing both store owners and customers peace of mind when it comes to payment security.

 **Features**

-* Incredible reach of local and global payment methods
+* Supports all major global and local payment methods
-* Authorization/Sale modes
+* Authorization/Sale mode for transactions
-* Card tokenization
-* PSD2 Compliant
+* Onsite payments for increased conversion
+* Advanced 3DS options
-* PCI-DSS Compliant
+* PSD2 and PCI-DSS Compliant
+* Possibility of custom branding on the payment pages
 * Maintenance transactions within WooCommerce cockpit

 **Effortless Integration**

 Our plugin is crafted to integrate seamlessly into your WooCommerce store without hassle.
-With easy installation and setup, you'll be ready to accept a wide array of payment methods including credit cards, debit cards, and alternative payments in no time.
+With easy installation and setup, you’ll be ready to accept a wide array of payment methods including credit cards, debit cards, and alternative payments in no time.

 == Frequently Asked Questions ==

-= Where can I find the WooCommerce Worldline Payments documentation and setup guide? =
+= Where can I find documentation for the plugin setup? =

-For help setting up and configuring Worldline Payments for WooCommerce, please refer to the [documentation](https://docs.direct.worldline-solutions.com/en/integration/how-to-integrate/plugins/woocommerce).
+For help setting up and configuring the plugin, please refer to the [documentation](https://docs.direct.worldline-solutions.com/en/integration/how-to-integrate/plugins/woocommerce).

-= Where can I get help for Worldline Payments for WooCommerce? =
+= Where can I get help for Worldline Global Online Pay for WooCommerce? =

 For questions regarding the plugin setup, we recommend reviewing our [documentation](https://docs.direct.worldline-solutions.com/en/integration/how-to-integrate/plugins/woocommerce) if you encounter any issues.
-If the question or problem persists after reviewing the documentation, kindly create a new thread in the [support forums](https://wordpress.org/support/plugin/worldline-for-woocommerce/) or open a support ticket via [our helpdesk](https://worldline.inpsyde.com/how-to-request-support-via-widget-on-the-website/).
+If the question or problem persists after reviewing the documentation, kindly create a new thread in the [support forums](https://wordpress.org/support/plugin/worldline-for-woocommerce/) or email to us at [isvpartners@worldline.com](mailto:isvpartners@worldline.com).

 == Installation ==

 = Requirements =

-To install and configure Worldline Payments for WooCommerce, you will need:
+To install and configure Worldline Global Online Pay for WooCommerce, you will need:

 * WordPress Version 6.3 or newer (installed)
 * WooCommerce Version 8.6 or newer (installed and activated)